 The Directors (Full-time and Outside) and Corporate Auditors did describe some areas that should be improved in order to enable the Board of Directors to function more effectively.
-Specifically, it was confirmed that there is a need to enhance discussions by the Board of Directors on the Group's overall strategy, improve monitoring functions, and increase the efficacy of the Nomination Committee.
+Specifically, it was confirmed that there is a need to enhance discussions by the Board of Directors on the Group's business strategies and ensure that time is spent on them, share management and supervision policies for Group companies, and increase the efficacy of the Nomination Committee.
 The Board of Directors has considered proposals for addressing each of these issues, and it will put them into effect progressively in next year's board meetings.